 How Can I Serve Rhubarb and Ginger Drizzle Cake?

-You can simply slice this cake and serve it all by itself.
+You can simply slice this cake and serve it all by itself any time of day – especially for Afternoon Tea.
 It will keep, covered at room temperature, for two or three days.

 You can also serve Rhubarb and Ginger Cake with some of the rhubarb compote and drizzle with cream.
 However, I’m not a huge fan of cream so I like to serve the cake (with or without compote) with strawberry ice cream.